CristobalNavarroSchanentgen/olympian-ai-lightweight/docs/UI_CRASH_ANALYSIS.md

 3. **Non-memoized Display Content Calculation**: The logic to determine which content to display was recalculating on every render.

+4. **ReactMarkdown Components Prop**: In `TypewriterText.tsx`, the `components` prop for ReactMarkdown was being created inline, causing new object creation on every render.

 ### Fixes Applied

 #### 1. **Memoized Content Sanitization in MessageList.tsx**